Data protection declaration and consent for the processing of proof of identity

 Instagram page

-We have a profile on Instagram.
-The provider is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
+Our company has a profile on Instagram.
+The provider of this service is Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.

 LinkedIn page

-If you would like to disable the LinkedIn advertising cookies, please use the following link: https://www.linkedin.com/psettings/guest-controls/retargeting-opt-out.
+If you wish to disable the LinkedIn advertising cookies, please use the following link: www.linkedin.com/psettings/guest-controls/retargeting-opt-out.

 Data transfer to the USA is based on the standard contractual clauses of the EU Commission.
-For details, please go to: https://www.linkedin.com/legal/l/dpa und https://www.linkedin.com/legal/l/eu-sccs.
+For details, please go to https://www.linkedin.com/legal/l/dpa and https://www.linkedin.com/legal/l/eu-sccs.

-For details on their handling of your personal data, please refer to LinkedIn’s privacy policy: https://www.linkedin.com/legal/privacy-policy.
+For further information on the way your personal data is handled, please refer to LinkedIn’s privacy policy: https://www.linkedin.com/legal/privacy-policy.

-We have a profile on YouTube.
+YouTube Our company has a profile on YouTube.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-For details on how they handle your personal data, please refer to YouTube’s privacy policy: https://policies.google.com/privacy?hl=de.
+For further information on the way your personal data is handled, please refer to YouTube's privacy policy: https://policies.google.com/privacy?hl=de.

-We have a profile on Pinterest.
+Pinterest Our company has a profile on Pinterest.
 The operator is Pinterest Europe Ltd, Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland.
-For details on their handling of your personal data, please refer to Pinterest’s privacy policy: https://policy.pinterest.com/de/privacy-policy.
+For further information on the way your personal data is handled, please refer to Pinterest’s privacy policy: https://policy.pinterest.com/de/privacy-policy.

 Video conferencing